How to Teach Gemini CLI to Write Python Scripts with Inline Dependencies

 Here's what this post covered:

-shebang line and adding an inline script metadata block with its dependencies. - Using the
+- Writing executable, single-file Python scripts by using a uv runshebang line and adding an inline script metadata block with its dependencies.

-command to add a clear instruction to the instructional memory of Gemini CLI.
+- Using the /memory addcommand to add a clear instruction to the instructional memory of Gemini CLI.
 This allows you to customize Gemini CLI's behavior to fit your workflow.

 * * *